 Use one of the following message body types:

-htmlContent: HTML content that defines the message structure and stylingtextContent: Plain text content for simple messages like password resets or order confirmationstemplateId: Reference a template created in the Brevo Drag & Drop editor by passing its template IDYou can only pick one of the three different body types on each request.
+htmlContent: HTML content that defines the message structure and stylingtextContent: Plain text content for simple messages like password resets or order confirmationstemplateId: reference a template created in the Brevo Drag & Drop editor by passing its template ID

 The response includes a messageId that you can use to track deliverability events for this message.

 Dynamic content lets you personalize message bodies with attributes that vary per request.
-You can embed variables in HTML content, plain text, or as templates.
+Embed variables in HTML content, plain text, or templates.

 This guide demonstrates dynamic content using an order confirmation email that includes: